Transitions Day Retreats

 Q. Are there scholarships available?

-A. If it would be a financial hardship for you to attend, please fill out the registration form anyway and check the payment option for "DISCUSS: If you need to discuss the amount or timing of the payment, we will email you about it."
+A. If it would be a financial hardship for you to attend, please fill out the registration form anyway.
+When you get to the question about payment, check the option for "I'd like to discuss the amount or timing of the payment."
+We will be in touch with you about it.

 Q. What is the food like?
 Can you accommodate special diets?

 A. The lunch and snacks will be healthy -- likely it will be a salad and some form of protein.
 We expect to order the lunches from a local deli.
-Please let us know about any diet preferences or restrictions when you register.
+Please let us know about any diet preferences or restrictions when you register and we will do our best to provide food for you.
 If we have any questions, we will email you about it.

 Q. Is the retreat site accessible?

 A. This retreat is being held in a private home.
-Participants must be able to walk about 100 feet and climb a few stairs to access the lower deck and indoor spaces (e.g., the bathroom).
+Participants must be able to walk about 100 feet and climb a few stairs to access both the outdoor and indoor spaces (e.g., the deck down the hill and the bathroom).

 If this site would be inaccessible for you, we'd love to work with you to create a similar retreat in an accessible location.